-Vacuum cleaners can be seen as a mundane everyday household appliance, but a good quality one can help keep your home free of messes, germs and particles, even if you’re short on time.
+Investing in a good quality vacuum can make all the difference when it comes to keeping your home free of messes, germs and particles — and they’re especially useful if you have kids and pets running around, too.
 “Vacuuming your home on a weekly basis is one of those household tasks that requires relatively minimal effort and instantly makes your home look cleaner,” said Caroline Solomon, a home organizing expert.

-In order to maintain a frequent and consistent vacuuming schedule, you’ll need to invest in an appliance that’s both durable and versatile.
 To help you sift through the many options out there, we talked to home cleaning experts about the different types of vacuums and how to shop for one.
-We also compiled expert-recommended vacuums to shop, as well as ones that have been tested and recommended by Consumer Reports’ test engineers.
+We also compiled expert-recommended vacuums, as well as ones that have been tested and recommended by Consumer Reports’ test engineers.

 We spoke to experts about the different types of vacuums and the benefits of each, as well as key features to look for like attachments and HEPA filtration.
 Below are our experts’ picks for their favorite vacuums, as well as some recommended by Consumer Reports’ engineers.
 In line with expert guidance, each of the following vacuums features a HEPA filter that can remove up to 99.7% of fine dust and airborne particles.